-Unfortunately, there’s no way to predict how soon your credit score will go up or how much it will go up.
+Unfortunately, there’s no way to predict how soon your credit score will go up or by how much.
 We do know that it will take at least the amount of time it takes the business to update your credit report.
 Some businesses send credit report updates daily, others monthly.
 It can take up to several weeks for a change to appear on your credit report.

 Once your credit report is updated with positive information, there’s no guarantee your credit score will go up right away or that it will increase enough to make a difference with an application.
 Your credit score could remain the same—or could even go down—depending on the significance of the change and the other information on your credit report.

 The only thing you can do is watch your credit score to see how it changes and continue making the right credit moves.
 If you're concerned about inaccurate reporting on your credit score or simply want to keep a closer eye on it you could use a credit monitoring service.

 What Affects Credit Score Update Timing?

 The timing of credit score updates is based on the timing of changes to your credit report.
 Since your credit score is calculated instantly using the information on your credit report at a given point in time, all it takes to raise your credit score is a positive change to your credit report information.